-Before you tackle this mile split training plan, there are some things you should keep in mind.
+Before you tackle this kilometre split training plan, there are some things you should keep in mind.
 First, this schedule will ask you to run four days each week, with time for rest in between some of the more challenging workouts.
 While you might need to move some specific days around, it's best not to mess with the rest days too much.
 These days are vital so that your body can fully recover and perform its best for each workout.

 As you read through the plan, you'll likely notice the workouts vary in intensity level and there is some flexibility in the exact length of the runs.
 This is so you can scale the workout to your specific running level.
 As a guideline, an "easy" workout is one that increases your heart rate slightly but one at which you can easily carry on a conversation.
 Think a two or three on a scale out of 10.
 On the days that call for "moderate" effort, though, you'll be at more of a four or five.